kalyankar/aws-tools/s3_http_deny_policy/README.md

 ## Prerequisites

-1. **AWS Credentials**: Configure AWS credentials with permissions to assume roles
+1. **AWS Credentials**: Configure AWS credentials for the shared account using environment variables
+2. **Shared Account Access**: Direct access to the shared account (no role assumption needed)
-2. **Cross-Account Roles**: Each target account must have a role that can be assumed
+3. **Cross-Account Roles**: Each target account must have a role that can be assumed by the shared account
-3. **Required Permissions**: The assumed roles must have:
+4. **Required Permissions**:
+   - **Shared account credentials**: `sts:AssumeRole` to assume target account roles
+   - **Target account roles**:
      - `s3:ListBucket` - to list S3 buckets
      - `s3:GetBucketPolicy` - to read bucket policies
      - `s3:PutBucketPolicy` - to update bucket policies
-   - `sts:AssumeRole` - to assume roles (for the base credentials)

 ## Installation